sdaf11111/NLR-map-in-pepper/README.md

 # NLR-map-in-pepper
-This repository contains gene annotations for pepper accessions using TGFam-Finder and custom scripts for Figures and Supplementary Tables.
+This repository contains gene annotations for pepper accessions using TGFam-Finder and custom scripts for Figure 3a and Supplementary Tables.
 Other data could be downladed from Pepper Genome Platform (http://peppergenome.snu.ac.kr/download.php).

 Prefix definition